-- Provide S8HR APN information to the S-GW/BBIFF over the Xib reference point. - Instruct S-GW/BBIFF over Xib reference point to notify (to LMISF) whenever an IMS Signalling Bearer with S8HR APN is created, modified or deleted. - Instruct S-GW/BBIFF over the Xib reference point to start delivering the packets (to LMISF) of all IMS Signalling Bearers with S8HR APN. - Receive target identity information from the ADMF over the X1_1 reference point as described in clause 5.1. - Receive the notification from S-GW/BBIFF over the Xib reference point whenever an IMS Signalling Bearer with S8HR APN is created, modified or deleted. - Store the IMS Signalling Bearer information (e.g. EPS Bearer ID) along with the IMSI associated with the UE to which the IMS Signalling Bearer was created, modified or deleted. - Receive and examine the IMS signalling messages delivered by the S-GW/BBIFF over the Xia reference point. - Receive media packets delivered by the S-GW/BBIFF over the Xia reference point.
+- Provide S8HR APN information to the S-GW/BBIFF over the Xib reference point. - Instruct S-GW/BBIFF over Xib reference point to notify (to LMISF) whenever an IMS Signalling Bearer with S8HR APN is created, modified or deleted. - Instruct S-GW/BBIFF over the Xib reference point to start delivering the packets (to LMISF) of all IMS Signalling Bearers with S8HR APN. - Receive target identity information from the ADMF over the X1_1 reference point as described in clause 5.1. - Receive the notification from S-GW/BBIFF over the Xib reference point whenever an IMS Signalling Bearer with S8HR APN is created, modified or deleted. - Store the IMS Signalling Bearer information (e.g. EPS Bearer ID) along with the IMSI associated with the UE to which the IMS Signalling Bearer was created, modified or deleted.
+Store the UE location information received along with the IMS Signaling Bearer information. - Receive and examine the IMS signalling messages delivered by the S-GW/BBIFF over the Xia reference point. - Receive media packets delivered by the S-GW/BBIFF over the Xia reference point.
 Identify the intercepted IMS session that relates to the media packets. - Maintain an IMS signalling state for all inbound roamers with S8HR that are registered to the network or in an IMS session.
 Part of this function is to track all IMS registrations, re-registrations and de-registrations of inbound roamers with S8HR. - After examining and determining that the IMS signalling messages involves a target, establish and maintain a map between the target identity and the IMS Signalling Bearer information (e.g. EPS Bearer ID along with the IMSI value of the UE).
-When the IMS signalling messages do not involve a target, establish and maintain a map between the IMS Signalling Bearer information and the potential target identities. - Inform the S-GW/BBIFF over the Xib reference point with the IMS Signalling Bearer information associated with an intercepted IMS session that requires CC interception and instruct the S-GW/BBIFF to start delivering the packets of the Media Bearer associated with that IMS Signalling Bearer. - Inform the S-GW/BBIFF over the Xib reference point with the IMS Signalling Bearer information associated with a deactivated interception and instruct the S-GW/BBIFF to stop delivering the packets of the Media Bearer associated with that IMS Signalling Bearer.
-Generate and deliver the IRI messages to the Delivery Function 2 as described in clause 20.3.
+When the IMS signalling messages do not involve a target, establish and maintain a map between the IMS Signalling Bearer information and the potential target identities. - Generate and deliver the IRI to the Delivery Funtion 2 as described in clause 20.3. - Inform the S-GW/BBIFF over the Xib reference point with the IMS Signalling Bearer information associated with an intercepted IMS session that requires CC interception and instruct the S-GW/BBIFF to start delivering the packets of the Media Bearer associated with that IMS Signalling Bearer. - Inform the S-GW/BBIFF over the Xib reference point with the IMS Signalling Bearer information associated with a deactivated interception and instruct the S-GW/BBIFF to stop delivering the packets of the Media Bearer associated with that IMS Signalling Bearer.
+Generate and deliver the IRI messages to the Delivery Function 2 as described in clause 20.3. - Generate and deliver the CC to the Delivery Function 3 as described in clause 20.2.

-- Generate and deliver the CC to the Delivery Function 3 as described in clause 20.2. - When target identity is received from the ADMF, determine whether any IMS Signaling Beare is associated target identity.
+- When target identity is received from the ADMF, determine whether any IMS Signaling Beare is associated target identity.
 If yes, start the interception process as described in clause 20.3. - Provide the decompression of IMS signalling messages upon detecting the compression.